Diffusion-aided Task-oriented Semantic Communications with Model Inversion Attack: Modules and Training

 \subsection{Diffusion Module}

 We use denoising diffusion implicit models (DDIM) \cite{song2020denoising} to train the diffusion module in our system.
+Unlike conventional generative usage, we adopt a paired design in which the transmitter deliberately applies a partial forward diffusion (self-noising) to $f_0$ up to a controllable step $T'$, while the receiver runs a matching DDIM reverse schedule to deterministically denoise back toward $f_0$.
+This coupling makes $T'$ an information knob that jointly governs utility and privacy.
 In the forward process, diffusion module gradually adds Gaussian noise to the extracted feature $f$ with a series of schedules $\alpha_1, \dots, \alpha_T \in [0, 1)$.
-To avoid ambiguity and facilitate discussion, in this section, let $f_0$ represent $f \in F$ mentioned earlier; that is, $f_0 \sim p(f_0)$ denotes the original feature, which is the output of encoder $\Phi$ and is not distorted yet.
+To avoid ambiguity and facilitate discussion, in this section, let $f_0$ represent $f \in F$ mentioned earlier; that is, $f_0 \sim p(f_0)$ denotes the original feature, which is the output of encoder $\Phi_\phi$ and is not distorted yet.
 Then, noisy versions $f_1, \dots, f_T$ are obtained by the following process in $T$ steps \cite{croitoru2023diffusion}:

 where $\mathbf{I}$ is the identity matrix that has the same dimensions as $f_0$, and $\mathcal{N}(f_t;\mu,\sigma)$ is the normal distribution of mean $\mu$ and covariance $\sigma$ that generates $f_t$.